cpg1111/cli/README.md

 ### Note
-This project is currently a proposal, it's not ready for use yet and depends heavily on those willing to contribute.
+This project is currently a draft, it's not ready for use yet and depends heavily on those willing to contribute.
 If you're interested in helping, please don't hesitate.

 ### What is Liberty